jarthursquiers/FireByArthurTradingEngine/README.md

+# The Fire By Arthur Trading Engine
+This is designed as a Google Sheets add on for options traders that provides sophisticated portfolio alerts, portfolio statistics, and Apple Watch face integration.

+It is written in Typescript to allow for an object oriented structure, and depends on "clasp" for deploying the app to Google Apps.

-Getting the FireByArthurTradingEngine up and running.
+## Getting the FireByArthurTradingEngine up and running.

 - Install Node.js, Typescript, and Visual Studio Code
 - Install typescript module: npm install typescript --save